ppwatchic/JobHunting/Amazon/Geeks4Geeks/Set312_SDEI.md

 ### First round
 1. Find the kth smallest element in row wise and column wise sorted matrix.
 (No Heap solution)
+1.1 Use PriorityQueue to do a BFS in the matrix.
 2. There is a given data with time and number of orders at that time and it will random.
 Then there will be a query of how many orders placed between a given interval of time.